TIY-ATL-ROR-2015-May/course-notes/postwork.md

 I have always been driven by a curiosity about how computers work, why they do the things they do, and how to get them to behave differently.

-And the great news (for me) has been that if you have a solid understanding of how computers work in general, you can apply this to the particulars of web apps in a pretty straightforward way.
+The good news is that with a solid understanding of the fundamentals, I could apply that knowledge to web apps in a straightforward manner.

 Think back to every time you were impressed by my speed debugging a problem you'd spent an hour staring at.
 I attribute my ability to do this not to tons of experience with Ruby and Rails but to many hours spent working on simple programs and thinking about the *fundamentals*.

-In as much as I have something controversial to say, it's this:
+The big controversial belief I'm arguing for is this:

-    Don't forget to sharpen your fundamentals and work on things beyond the web.
+    For about the next year, you'll get as much benefit from sharpening your fundamentals as writing another Rails app.

-If you think about it, the main time we had to focus on the "fundamentals" were the first 2-4 weeks of the course.
+If you think about it, the main time we had to focus on the "fundamentals" were the first 2-3 weeks of the course.
 After that, we got wrapped up in web apps and MVC.
 Now, don't get me wrong, MVC is great.
 But when you see a new problem, I'd prefer you not to first think "How do I break this into a model, controller, and view?"